buildlyio/buildly-cli/README.md

 # Buildly CLI

-Command line tool for creating and configuring your Buildly application.
+Command line tool for creating and configuring your Buildly Logic Modules and to setup your Dev Encrionment.
+Also Buildy Helper AI, to help answer anyquestions and guide you in configuring your services, and deploying them.

+Check the Community!
+https://collab.buildly.io and get started contributing to the Open Source projects

 ![Buildly CLI --help](images/cli-help.png)

 ## Getting Started

-After forking and installing all prerequisites, you can run the following command to start creating your first app `init.sh --create-application`.
-The instructions will help you to create and configure a completely new Buildly application with services pulled directly from Buildly Marketplace.
+After forking and installing all prerequisites, you can run the following command to start creating your first app `init.sh` to setup your AI coding and architecture assistant.
+The instructions will help you to create and configure a completely new Buildly application with services pulled directly from Buildly Marketplace or build brand new ones.

 ### Prerequisites